 Section II.
 Status of Government Respect for Religious Freedom

-The law requires all religious organizations, including those that had registered previously, to reregister with the MOJ in order to operate legally in the country whenever the organization changes its address or amends its legal charter.
-The law permits the registration only of those religious organizations that have at least 50 resident members older than the age of 18.
-The law defines a religious organization as a voluntary association of citizens affiliated with a religion, organized to conduct religious services and other rites and ceremonies as well as to provide religious education, that is registered in accordance with the country’s legislation.
-According to the Ministry of Foreign Affairs, there are 133 religious organizations in the country, drawn from Muslim, Christian, and other faith groups; most (104) are Sunni Muslim, but five are Shia Muslim.
+The law requires all religious organizations, including those that had registered previously, to reregister with the Ministry of Justice (MOJ) whenever the organization changes its address or amends its legal charter.
+The law permits the registration only of those religious organizations that have at least 50 resident members older than 18; a similar requirement applies to nonreligious civil associations.
+The law defines a religious organization as a voluntary association of citizens affiliated with a religion, organized to conduct religious services and other rites and ceremonies and/or to provide religious education, that is registered in accordance with the country’s legislation.
+According to the Ministry of Foreign Affairs, there are 134 religious organizations in the country, composed of Muslim, Christian, and other faith groups; 106 of the Muslim religious organizations are Sunni and five are Shia.

 The law states SCROEERIR must approve all individuals appointed as leaders of religious organizations, although the law does not specify the procedures for obtaining the required approval.
 SCROERRIR operates under the leadership of the Grand Mufti, who is appointed by the government, as are all other senior Muslim clerics, Sunni or Shia.
 The Deputy Chairman of the Cabinet of Ministers for Education, Health, Religion, Sports, Tourism, Science, New Technologies, and Innovation oversees SCROEERIR’s work.
 The chair of SCROEERIR is also the chair of the Department for Work with Religious Organizations in the Cabinet of Ministers.
-One member of SCROEERIR is from the Russian Orthodox Church.
+One member of SCROEERIR is believed to be from the Russian Orthodox Church.
+Except for the name of the chairman, the government does not make public the membership of SCROERRIR nor its deliberations.

 The tax code stipulates registered religious organizations are exempt from taxes.

 The law states the MOJ will not register a religious organization if its goals or activities contradict the constitution or if SCROEERIR does not endorse its application.
-The law does not specify the standards SCROEERIR uses to make that determination.
 The law assigns the Office of the Prosecutor General to monitor the compliance of a religious organization with the constitution.
 A court may suspend the activities of a religious organization if it determines the organization to be in violation of the constitution; such a suspension may only be overcome if the organization submits documentation satisfying the court that the activities that led to suspension have been stopped.
 The law also states that grounds for dissolution of a religious organization include activities “that violate the rights, freedoms, and lawful interests of citizens” or “harm their health and morale.”

 The administrative code covering religious organizations delineates a schedule of fines for conducting activities not described in a religious organization’s charter.